 A foreign national may be hired by a U.S. employer to work temporarily in the U.S. In most cases, the employer files a Form I-129, Petition for a Nonimmigrant Worker, directly with U.S. Citizenship and Immigration Services (USCIS).
-The visa is employer-specific, and thus is dependent upon on-going employment with the petitioning company.
-Employment-based non-immigrant visas fall into several categories.
+The visa is employer-specific and, thus, is dependent upon ongoing employment with the petitioning company.

 - TN visas for professionals from Canada and Mexico

-J Visa Exchange Visitors: this visa category is generally for professors, trainees, interns, and even summer students in a travel/work program.
-Certain exchange visitors are required to return to their home country upon completion of their U.S. training before they may apply for an immigrant visa or change status.
-This requirement may be waived in only limited situations.
+The exchange visitor J visa is in a category generally for professors, trainees, interns and even summer students in a travel/work program.
+Certain exchange visitors are required to return to their home countries upon completion of their U.S. training before they may apply for an immigrant visa or status change.
+This requirement may be waived only in limited situations.

-F Visa is for Academic Students that seek to enter the U.S. only for the purpose of attending a course of study.
-The school has to be approved by Immigration and Customs Enforcement (ICE) to be in compliance with the SEVIS program.
-The J visa is an exchange visitor visa used by academics, students.
+The F visa is for academic students who seek to enter the U.S. only for the purpose of attending a course of study.
+The school has to be approved by U.S. Immigration and Customs Enforcement (ICE) to be in compliance with the Student and Exchange Visitor (SEVIS) Program.
+The J visa is an exchange visitor visa used by academics and students.

 - Interview admissions counselors and current or past students at the prospective school.

-- Find out school policy on providing social security numbers, on and off-campus employment.
+- Find out the school policy on providing Social Security numbers and on- and off-campus employment.

-- Schools that have very lax policies might be audited and shut down, putting your F status in jeopardy.
+- Keep in mind that schools that have very lax policies might be audited and shut down, putting your F status in jeopardy.

 During the student’s first academic year, the only employment that may be accepted is on-campus employment.
 At most schools, on-campus employment opportunities are rather limited.
 Prospective students should check with the school for specifics.
 It may be that most of the on-campus jobs are reserved for those U.S. students who are participating in certain types of financial aid programs, so there may not be anything available for foreign or other students.
 Policies vary from school to school.

-As indicated above, there are two types of practical training are curricular practical training and optional practical training.
+As indicated above, the two types of practical training are curricular practical training and optional practical training.

 Curricular Practical Training

 Curricular practical training (CPT) refers to programs that are a fundamental or an integral part of the existing curriculum.
-The training must be alternate work-study (alternating between classes and working); an internship; cooperative education; or any other type of required internship or practicum that is offered by a sponsoring employer through an agreement with the school.
+The training must be alternate work-study (alternating between classes and working), an internship, a cooperative education or any other type of required internship or practicum that is offered by a sponsoring employer through an agreement with the school.

-Students enrolled in a college, university, conservatory, or seminary are eligible to apply to the Designated School Official (DSO), often referred to as the International Student Advisor, for authorization to participate in a curricular practical training program.
-In order to qualify for CPT, the proposed CPT must be listed in the school's course catalogue with the number of credits awarded on completion, along with information about faculty supervision and a description of the course featuring a clear definition of the course objectives.
+school official (DSO), often referred to as the international student adviser, for authorization to participate in a curricular practical training program.
+In order to qualify for CPT, the proposed CPT must be listed in the school’s course catalogue, with the number of credits awarded on completion, along with information about faculty supervision and a description of the course featuring a clear definition of the course objectives.

 CPT can last as long as required or justified by the program.
 Students who have completed more than one year of full-time CPT, however, are ineligible to participate in post-completion optional practical training.

-- travel, failed application for change of status
+- Travel or failed application for change of status

 - No excuse for lack of attendance unless there is an official break in a semester

-- 'No fault break or 'out of control of student' or lack of funds, including abandonment by sponsor
+- “No-fault break,” “out of control of student” or lack of funds, including abandonment by sponsor

 Optional Practical Training